- Education and Science»

 Formation By Impact

 Extremely tiny diamonds that are only a couple of nanometers in diameter have been found inside meteorites.
 These diamonds are thought to have formed during collisions with other meteors, similar to how diamonds form by pressure during asteroid impacts on Earth.
 The carbon within these meteors typically exists only in trace amounts left over from the formation of the universe, but they are substantial enough to take form and are able to be molded through pressure and heat.
-The Allende meteorite, for example, contains visible diamonds.
+The Allende meteorite, for example, contains diamond particles that are older than our solar system.

 © 2014 Lissa Clason